framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 Tell DI/1 that the given bean name should resolve to an instance of the named CFC.
 This is useful when you need DI/1 to manage specific CFCs that are not part of your own application's model or controllers, such as third party library CFCs.
 You can tell DI/1 whether to treat this bean as a single (default) or transient.
 You can also provide an collection of named beans (values) that should override (_hide_) beans of the same name in the bean factory.
 This allows you to provide specific values for constructor arguments or for setter / property injection.

-### public any function factoryBean( string beanName, any factory, string methodName, array args = [ ], struct overrides = { } )
+### public any function factoryBean( string beanName, any factory, string methodName = "", array args = [ ], struct overrides = { } )

 Tell DI/1 that the given bean name should be resolved by called the specified `methodName` on the `factory` bean, with the specified arguments (`args` by name).
-The `factory` bean can be either a string, identifying a bean that DI/1 knows about, or an instance of a CFC you provide.
-The `args` array contains the names of beans that should be passed as arguments to the `methodName` call.
+The `factory` bean can be either a string, identifying a bean that DI/1 knows about, or an instance of a CFC you provide, or _as of FW/1 4.0_ can be a function or closure (in which case `methodName` can be omitted).
+The `args` array contains the names of beans that should be passed as arguments to the `methodName` call (or the `factory` call if it is a function or closure).
 The optional `overrides` collection can provide named beans (values) that should _hide_ beans of the same name, i.e., they will be used instead of DI/1 looking up the bean internally.

 ### public any function getBean( string beanName, struct constructorArgs = { } )